 - You can also choose to save the original “normal” photo in addition to the HDR version by activating the Keep Normal Photo option.

 Have you ever wanted to create a video of a sunrise or sunset?
 Like, the whole thing — from darkness to daylight or dusk to dark?
-This is where Time-Lapse mode can come in handy, and it’s one of the more fun iPhone camera effects.
+This is where iPhone Time Lapse mode can come in handy.
+And it’s one of the more fun iPhone camera effects.

 The entire process is quite simple, but you will need to keep your iPhone perfectly still, so get a tripod or place your iPhone somewhere it won’t move.